-The Nordic Analog Network is an artist-in-residence program between analog photography darkrooms in the Nordic countries.
+The Nordic Analog Network is an artist-in-residence program connecting analog photography darkrooms across the Nordic countries.

-The residency program runs for a two-year period from the spring 2023 until the end of 2024.
-It is coordinated by CYAN Studio in Oslo, Norway and Finnish Darkroom Association in Helsinki, Finland.
+The program is coordinated by CYAN Studio in Oslo, Norway, and the Finnish Darkroom Association in Helsinki, Finland.

-• During the 2010's darkrooms were disassembled from many institutions and universities in the Nordic countries, and the teaching of analog photography practices diminished widely.
-As a result, the tactile knowledge distributed in the community darkrooms became the most important channel to preserve and further develop the art of analog photography in its various forms.
-The new global analog wave, fuelled by the growing demand for slow and unique practices, has resulted in the rising interest in analog techniques among photography artists.
-The Nordic Analog Network is founded to answer this demand and facilitate the mobility and shared knowledge within Nordic artists and communities and towards the wider audience.
+During the 2010s, many darkrooms were dismantled in institutions and universities across the Nordic countries, and the teaching of analog photography practices declined significantly.
+As a result, the tactile knowledge shared in community darkrooms became the most important means of preserving and further developing the art of analog photography in its various forms.
+The new global analog wave, fueled by the growing demand for slow and unique practices, has sparked increased interest in analog techniques among photography artists.
+The Nordic Analog Network was founded to respond to this demand and facilitate mobility and the sharing of knowledge among Nordic artists and communities, reaching a wider audience.

-• Nordic Analog Network was founded in 2022 by CYAN Studio (Oslo, Norway) and Finnish Darkroom Association (Helsinki, Finland).
-Artists Stig Marlon Weston, Natalia Kopkina and Katri Lassila organized the first two pilot rounds for the program in 2022 with the support of Nordisk Kulturfond and Norsk-Finsk Kulturfond.
-During the pilot rounds two Norwegian photography artists (Silvia di Giorgi and Julie Olsen) worked in Helsinki and two Finnish artists (Patrick Kuoppamäki and Paula Humberg) worked in Oslo for three weeks each.
+The Nordic Analog Network was founded in 2022 by CYAN Studio (Oslo, Norway) and the Finnish Darkroom Association (Helsinki, Finland).
+Artists Stig Marlon Weston, Natalia Kopkina, and Katri Lassila organized the first two pilot rounds for the program in 2022 with support from Nordisk Kulturfond and Norsk-Finsk Kulturfond.
+During the pilot rounds, two Norwegian photography artists (Silvia di Giorgi and Julie Olsen) worked in Helsinki, while two Finnish artists (Patrick Kuoppamäki and Paula Humberg) worked in Oslo, each for three weeks.

-• The Nordic Analog Network is set up with a goal to connect the analog photographic community in the Nordic countries and help share inspiration, information and know-how in this crafts based artform.
-Each hosting darkroom and visiting photographer will be encouraged to share their work and process through exhibitions, workshops, public presentations or other activities that fit the community they are in.
+The Nordic Analog Network was established with the goal of connecting the analog photographic community across the Nordic countries and facilitating the exchange of inspiration, information, and expertise in this craft-based art form.
+Each hosting darkroom and visiting photographer is encouraged to share their work and process through exhibitions, workshops, public presentations, or other activities suited to the community they are part of.
 The partnering darkrooms are:

 Silver Lab, Denmark